aws-samples/aws-online-data-migration-workshop/module3/README.md

 -   **Method 2 -** Deploy and configure a single AWS DataSync agent task to accelerate the data transfer bypassing reading the data directly from the NFS server and writing it to an Amazon S3 bucket.
-    We will then compare the performance & metadata of both methods
+    We will then compare the performance & metadata of both methods.

 <br/><br/>